mabevtech/keycloak-poc/README.md

 ## Disclaimer

-TODO explaing this is for learning purposes only and should be used with caution.
-Things were configured with loose security and in an inefficient manner.
+This repository was made for learning purposes, and its usage should be limited to that.

+Things are configured with loose security and in an inefficient manner to make it practical to run and test out stuff.
+Environment variables are being leaked to every service, container images are bloated due to shared build context, Keycloak is configured to accept any origin in the endpoints...

-It is advisable NOT to copy and start from this POC as baseline, but rather start from scratch and use each xxxxx one by one, making sure it is done properly.
+It is advisable **NOT** to start a project aimed for production with this POC as baseline, but rather to start from scratch and use this as a reference, replicating things only when applicable.